mabedan/PhraseAppManager/README.md

 At any point you can use `node main.js --help` for instructions.

-`node main.js -v` will execute your operation in verbos mpde.
+`node main.js -v` will execute your operation in verbos mode.